nus-cs2113-AY2223S2/ip/README.md

    ```

 There are 5 types of command you can give to this chatbot.
-1. `todo` : You can register todo task by typing `todo {description of the todo}` and
+1. `todo` : You can register todo task by typing `todo {description of the todo}`.
-   press the enter key.
-Then, you will see the resulting message like below.
+   You will see the resulting message like below after pres the `Enter` key.
    ```
    todo read book
       ____________________________________________________________